Karateka (video game)

 The player controls an unnamed protagonist attempting to rescue his love interest, Princess Mariko, from Akuma's castle fortress.
 The character walks and runs from left to right through a linear, side-scrolling level, dealing with attackers and obstacles, while moving deeper into the fortress.
 Each encounter with an enemy is one-on-one, as in a fighting game.
-Cinematic cuts show Mariko's situation and Akuma's actions prior to the player reaching them.
+Cinematic cuts show Mariko's situation and Akuma's actions before the player reaches them.

-Karateka was ported to the Amstrad CPC, Atari 8-bit family, Atari 7800, Atari ST, Commodore 64, MS-DOS, Nintendo Entertainment System, ZX Spectrum, MSX, and Game Boy.
-Mechner led a 2012 remake, released in 2012 for the Xbox 360, Microsoft Windows, PlayStation 3, and iOS.
+Karateka was ported to the Amstrad CPC, Atari 8-bit computers, Atari 7800, Atari ST, Commodore 64, MS-DOS, Nintendo Entertainment System, ZX Spectrum, PC-98, MSX, and Game Boy.
+Mechner led a remake, released in 2012, for Xbox 360, Microsoft Windows, PlayStation 3, and iOS.

 Gameplay

 Karateka uses gameplay elements found in both side-scrolling 2D platformers and fighting games.

 The unnamed hero ascends a mountain into Akuma's fortress to rescue Princess Mariko.
 As the player directs the hero into the fortress, various foes appear and attempt to stop him, one per screen.
 The hero enters a fighting stance to punch, kick, and dodge each enemy.
-The player's health and enemy health are shown by bars on the bottom of the screen, losing one notch for every hit taken.
-The player's health is recovered slowly outside of combat.
-The game is over when losing all health, requiring the player to start again.
+Health bars for both the player and the current enemy are displayed at the bottom of the screen, decreasing by one notch for every hit sustained.
+Both fighters' health bars will slowly regenerate if they avoid being hit during combat for a long enough time.
+The game ends when all health is lost, requiring the player to start again.

 In addition to human enemies, Akuma occasionally sends his trained hawk to attack the player, which can be deflected with well-timed punches or kicks.
 There are fatal environmental hazards, such as an open cliffside or a falling portcullis.
 Cutscenes include Akuma ordering his men to attack the player, and Mariko nervously awaiting her fate.

-Eventually, the player will reach the final boss, Akuma, to rescue Mariko and leave the fortress together.
+Eventually, the player will fight Akuma directly, then enter Mariko's cell to rescue her.
+If the hero approaches Mariko while in a fighting stance, she will deliver a kick that results in instant death.
+Only a non-fighting stance approach will result in the hero rescuing Mariko and the two departing the fortress together.

-An Easter egg is present on the Apple II floppy disk release with Broderbund's blessing.
-Though claimed to be sold as a single-sided disk, the reverse side of the disk includes a full version of the game displayed upside-down.
-According to Mechner, this was done as a joke, causing naive users to call tech support and ask why the game is upside-down.
+An Easter egg was present on the Apple II floppy disk release with Broderbund's blessing.
+Though it was described as single-sided, the disk could be inserted upside down to play a full version of the game with the display reflected vertically, appearing upside-down and backwards.
+According to Mechner, this was done as a joke, causing users to call tech support and be told to flip the disk over so the game played right-side-up.